heeryoncho/playnview_distinctwordfinder/README.md

 This code has been tested under:
 * Ubuntu 16.04
 * Python 3.5
+* (You also need to have Google Chrome installed.)

 ## List of Required Python Libraries
 The following python libraries are required to run this code: